kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 #### Generating Bucket Access Credentials

 User requests access to a BucketClaim for their workload's application.

-For the purposes of this part of the COSI spec, access credentials can refer to any supported access control mechanism.
-This could be username+password, an IAM-style service account, or other protocol-specific access terminology.

 Access credentials are represented by BucketAccess objects.
 The separation of BucketClaim and BucketAccess is a reflection of the usage pattern of object storage, where buckets are always accessed over the network, and all access is subject to authentication and authorization.
 The lifecycle of a bucket and its access are not tightly coupled.